ppuskari/jrouter/README.md

   interface.
 I haven't tested it with netatalk or tashrouter on the same host, but I think using a distinct Ethernet address would help them coexist.
-* It doesn't do any of the required packet splitting to keep packets under the AppleTalk size limits.
-In particular ZIP GetZoneList Replies are incorrect when the zone list would exceed the limit.
+* It doesn't do any of the required packet splitting to keep packets under the AppleTalk size limits. ~~In particular ZIP GetZoneList Replies are incorrect when the zone list would exceed the limit.~~ GetZoneList is now fixed, but various others need fixing.
 * It logs a lot and has no other monitoring or observability capability.
 I plan to add a Prometheus metrics endpoint and at least add log levels / verbosity flag.